VictorChemin/PercyDistance/README.md

 The rule of thumb is that the sharpest and largest object in the selection will be the one which will be matched.
 The sharpness is actually the most important factor.
 #### d.
 Don't choose a target which is too far
 Due to technical limitations (pixel resolution, focal length, calibration precision), any object further than 1000 m will have its distance measure with a huge uncertainty.
 In theory, the maximum distance measurable is 33\*f, with f the focal length in mm.

+Since v1.0, the maximum distance measurable is in theory 33\*f\*precision, with precision the number you can enter before selecting your file.
+In practice, the efficiency of this feature has not been properly tested each, and is purely theoretical.
+See the patchnote for more precisions.